jonathandewitt-dev/react-shadow-scope/README.md

 `react-shadow-scope` exports a tagged template function (`css`) that will take care of this for you.
 It will detect support for the feature and fallback to a string if necessary.
 When rendering on the server, the styles will render in a `<style>` tag.

-> For best results, avoid creating a new `CSSStyleSheet` each render.
+> For best results, avoid running the `css` function again on each render.

 ```jsx
 import { css, Scope } from 'react-shadow-scope';